msantos/xmppipe/README.md

 Sandboxing
 ----------

-xmppipe uses a sandbox to try to restrict itself to whatever operations are necessary for interacting with stdio.

-There are 2 sandboxes:
+xmppipe applies 2 sandboxes:

 * a permissive "init" sandbox allowing network connections to the XMPP server

-* after the connection is established, a stricter "stdio" sandbox restricting the process to stdio operations
+* once the connection is established, a stricter "stdio" sandbox limits the process to stdio

 The effectiveness of the sandbox depends on which mechanism is used.
 By
 default: